xiaozhanguva/starter-academic/content/position/position.md

 I have open positions for Ph.D. students, undergraduate/graduate research assistants, bachelor/master theses, interns, and visiting students for our research group at CISPA on:

 - Foundations to Adversarial machine learning
-- Trustworthy machine learning (robustness, privacy, interpretability, fairness) and its applications (CV, NLP, cybersecurity)
+- Trustworthy Machine Learning and its application (CV, NLP, cybersecurity)

 **<h3>PhD Requirements:</h3>**